 Reed College operates on a twelve-month fiscal (budget) year, July 1 of one year through June 30 of the next year.

 Staff members are both allowed and encouraged to use the facilities on campus, including the Sports Center, Library, Commons, the Bookstore and Mail Services.

 Keys are issued to staff as applicable and are not to be duplicated.
 All keys that are the property of Reed College must be returned when employment ends.
-If a key is lost, report the loss immediately to the supervisor and the Community Safety Department.
+If a key is lost, report the loss immediately to the supervisor and Facilities Services.